-&lt;sup>1A particularly insightful analysis is Vijg (2011).
+1 A particularly insightful analysis is Vijg (2011).
 See Mokyr (2013) for details on his predictions.

-&lt;sup>2Nordhaus (1997).
-The quality improvement of lighting has experienced a resurgence in the recent decade with the emergence of LED lighting, which is far more energy efficient, involves no fire hazards, has much greater durability (30 to 50 times that of incandescent bulbs) and provides more light than earlier-generation lighbulbs, including halogen lights.
-Lighting accounts for 15 percent of global electricity consumption and 5 percent of worldwide greenhouse gas emissions.
+2 Nordhaus (1997).
+The quality improvement of lighting has experienced a resurgence in the recent decade with the emergence of LED lighting, which is far more energy efficient, involves no fire hazards, has much greater durability (30 to 50 times that of incandescent bulbs) and provides more light than earlier-generation light bulbs, including halogen lights.
+Lighting accounts for 15% of global electricity consumption and 5% of worldwide greenhouse gas emissions.
 If all lighting switched world-wide to LED lights, we would cut lighting-demand for power back by 85% ("Rise and Shine", 2015).
-A similar calculation for the decline of the cost of computing power was recently suggested, only half tongue-in-cheek, by Brad De Long (2017) who has calculated that the cost of a new iphone using the technology of 1957 would be 150 trillion dollars and consume 30 times the electricity power of the world today.

-growth and welfare-enhancing technological progress seems to have become weaker in the past decades.
+A similar calculation for the decline of the cost of computing power was recently suggested, only half tongue-in-cheek, by tenuous link between productivity growth and welfare-enhancing technological progress seems to have become weaker in the past decades.
 There are many reasons for this, including the un-measurement (as opposed to mismeasurement) of improvements in digital technology, the rapid improvement in the quality of many existing products, and the hard-to-measure improvements in the service sector, such as the public sector, diagnostic and preventive medicine, and on-line retail commerce.
-To put it differently, students of contemporary technological progress should wean themselves of TFP-fetishism; aggregate measures such as GDP (the basis for TFP calculations) were designed for a wheat-andsteel economy, not for an information and mass-customization economy in which the service economy accounts for 70-80 percent of value added.
+To put it differently, students of contemporary technological progress should wean themselves of TFP-fetishism; aggregate measures such as GDP (the basis for TFP calculations) were designed for a wheat-and-steel economy, not for an information and mass-customization economy in which the service economy accounts for 70-80% of value added.
 While GDP may still be useful for assessing short-term cyclical fluctuations, its value for an age of rapid product innovation is questionable (Coyle, 2014).
 What matters here is not just that TFP mismeasures the true rate of technological change (which has always been understood), but that the gap is growing over time.
 The very phenomenon it purports to measure increases the mismeasurement.
 For that reason, the TFP data that Gordon (2018) employs tell us little about the rate of innovation in the past (much less the future), whereas the narratives in his book (2016) do so in spades.